-• Are required to file (your income is more than your exemptions and/ or you received income from Indiana while being a nonresident), and • You cannot file your tax return by the April 15, 2014, due date.
+- Are required to file (your income is more than your exemptions), and - You cannot file your tax return by the April 15, 2015 due date.

-Whether you owe additional tax, are due a refund or are breaking even, you still need to get an extension if filing after April 15, 2014.
+Whether you owe additional tax, are due a refund, or are breaking even, you still need to get an extension if filing after April 15, 2015.